 The increasing possibilities, originating from making Silicon Transistor smaller, better and cheaper, started to inspire Fairchild’s employees to leave the firm to launch new spin-off businesses.
 Many of these firms also grew quickly, inspiring other employees still working at the company.
 In fact, the continued success of unlocking the underlying capability of Silicon kept fueling sustaining force stronger.
 “You got these guys leaving and starting companies and the companies are running, working”– a former manager of Fairchild recalled.
 Eventually, this chain reaction started to transfer farmland into Silicon Valley.

 The eight co-founders supported a number of these new businesses.
-For example, Noyce served on the board of Applied Materials, a local electronics equipment manufacturer, which became a major semiconductor equipment suppliers.
+For example, Noyce served on the board of Applied Materials, a local electronics equipment manufacturer, which became a major semiconductor equipment supplier.
 Two other co-founders, Moore and Noyce, left Fairchild to start the computer chip firm Intel.
 Another of the founders of Fairchild provided the financing that helped a former employee launch AMD.

-Within just 12 years for Fairchild’s formation, the “traitorous eight“ and former employees of Fairchild generated more than 30 spin-off companies and funded many more.
+Within just 12 years of Fairchild’s formation, the “traitorous eight“ and former employees of Fairchild generated more than 30 spin-off companies and funded many more.
 Subsequently, by 1970, chip businesses in the San Francisco area employed a total of 12,000 people.
 The chain reaction continued to the formation of 2,000 companies by 2016 having links to the “traitorous eight.”
 These companies also employed over 800,000 people by that time.
 This chain reaction of the formation of firms has made Silicon Valley hard to replicate indeed.
 This risk-taking, profit-making culture is vital to exploit invention potential into innovation success stories.
-Due to its absence, the former Soviet Union could not create large scale innovation success stories out of many groundbreaking inventions.
+Due to its absence, the former Soviet Union could not create large-scale innovation success stories out of many groundbreaking inventions.
 Hence, this is an important element in making Silicon Valley hard to replicate.

 Venture capital firms— a critical building block of turning Silicon Valley hard to replicate

-The “traitorous eight”also reinvested their capital into a number of new local startups.
+The “traitorous eight” also reinvested their capital into a number of new local startups.
 With the support of four of them, Bay Area’s first venture capital firm emerged in 1961.
 In 1972, Kleiner, a “traitorous eight” member, co-founded the venture firm Kleiner Perkins, which provided risk capital to hundreds of companies, including Google and Symantec.
 During that time, a former Fairchild executive named Don Valentine launched another venture firm called Sequoia Capital.
 This fund also invested in several hundred companies, such as Cisco and LinkedIn.
 Investment firms such as Khosla Ventures, Andreessen Horowitz, Founder Collective, and 500 Startups have also been linked to this team.

 The emergence of software and service out of the success of Silicon

 To sum up, Silicon Valley is the outcome of several achievements, linked as a chain.
-The first one is the Nobel Prize-winning invention of Transistor.
+The first one is the Nobel Prize-winning invention of the Transistor.
 This is followed by the relocation of inventor Dr. Shockley in Mountain view to pursue the commercial interest, and subsequent development of Silicon by “traitorous eight” as a cheaper alternative to Germanium.
 The demand of the U.S. Military and Space programs created the initial demand of the expensive, and also primitive, Transistor, made out of Silicon.